ShaharM7/JsonValidation/README.md

 * If integer type is empty it became string (For example: "") and error will appear, so no needs to cover it with test.
     And if I Will not fill the field error will appear.
+* Kid age until 17, and above 18 he is a parent

 * The tests are divided "People" section and "Families" section and as some parts: